 Visit Briar Hill Preserve and experience an incredible piece of preserved land in the Wissahickon watershed.
-Briar Hill Preserve--and the adjacent Cheston Family Preserve at Briar Hill--is located next to Whitpain Township's Prophecy Creek Park.
+Briar Hill Preserve--and the adjacent Cheston Family Preserve and Hughes Family Preserve--is located next to Whitpain Township's Prophecy Creek Park.

 Since 1981, Wissahickon Trails has been working with individuals and community partners to protect the area along Prophecy Creek.
 Thanks to these collective efforts, Prophecy Creek is the healthiest creek in the watershed.